mleprince018/databricks-certifications/SparkConcepts-Architecture.md

   - **Reserved Memory** - memory reserved by spark system to store spark's internal objects, and its size is hard coded
     - Total Java Heap should be > 1.5 x Reserved Memory (default=300MB)
   - **Spark Memory**
+    - Used for storing data & executing queries on data - thus execution and storage memory
     - set as `spark.memory.fraction = .75` which defaults to .75 and has a size of: `(JavaHeap - ReservedMemory)*spark.memory.fraction`
     - Spark's memory usage is broken up into 2 items: Execution or Storage divided by `spark.memory.storageFraction = 0.5` which defaults to 0.5
     1. Storage Memory - defaults `MEMORY_AND_DISK`